Amino acid-based formula: Background

 Amino acids are the building blocks of protein and together they form the protein requirements in formula needed for growth and development.
 The amino acids are in the simplest form, making it easy for the body to process and digest.
 Amino acid-based formula may be considered hypoallergenic since it does not contain peptides that may trigger an immune response.

 Because infants and children have different nutritional needs, amino acid-based formulas are typically formulated either for infants 0–1 years of age or for children 1–10 years of age.

 Uses

 Amino acid-based formulas may be used for those with cow's milk or soy protein allergy.
 However, most infants who suffer from food allergy respond well to extensively hydrolysed formulas, and only few of those with the most severe form of the illness require the use of amino acid-based formulas.
-It may also be used for other medical conditions requiring an amino acid-based diet, such as short bowel syndrome, and transition from parenteral to enteral nutrition.
+It may also be used for other medical conditions requiring an amino acid-based diet, such as short bowel syndrome, and for transition from parenteral to enteral nutrition.